The King of Fighters XV: Cast and scenario

 Character design is being handled by Tomohiro Nakata, who is also working on The King of Fighters All Star.
 Tomohiro Nakata tried staying faithful to previous illustrators' works.
 The designs for Isla and Dolores were done by him and Ogura until halfway through, and then Saji, a designer for the Samurai Shodown reboot, all together.
 It got pretty tense, so they got Saji to help us out as we went along.
 They were given text about Isla's background and Dolores' character settings, and thus made sure that these were clear at a glance.
 For Isla, we were conscious of giving her a street feel, like she is painted with spray paint, and for Dolores, we were conscious of giving her an ethnic feel with the patterns on her shoulders and clothes.
 Many returning characters received cosmetic changes.
 For example, Kyo Kusanagi was altered to overall look closer to his earlier appearances in the series, but different in other parts of his design like his jacket and gloves.
 Ogura said that while there are several characters like Athena Asamiya and Benimaru who are often revised, there are also fighters he cannot see without their unique outfits, specifically pointing Mai Shiranui.
 Ash Crimson and the Orochi followers were brought back due to their fame in the fandom.
-Meanwhile, Kyo's girlfriend Yuki was brought back for as Ureshino realized that their relationship stayed pure and faithful to the point he considers them a married couple.
+Meanwhile, Kyo's girlfriend Yuki was brought back for as Ureshino realized that their relationship stayed pure and faithful to the point of being the most stable.

 Meanwhile, the character of Krohnen has been noted to have multiple similarities with K9999 from The King of Fighters 2001 and The King of Fighters 2002 due to his similarities with the character of Tetsuo from the manga Akira and had to be removed from the franchise based on copyright issues.
 Although SNK did not confirm his identity, artist Hiroaki was more open about it, calling him the revival of K9999.
 Among other characters, the previous subboss, Antonov, became a playable character as a regular member of the cast.
 Oda stated that he was further changed based on the team's idea in regards of a manager.
 The series' official website was updated with story prologues during development of the game.
 Although the game gave closure to Shun'ei's character arc, SNK is not satisfied with the result, believing they could still focus on his role again.